GxnBytes/aws-scalable-webapp/README.md

 - Building alerts for suspicious activities (failed logins, network anomalies)
 - Applying encryption at rest and in transit
 - Securing web applications using AWS and Azure security services
-- Understanding compliance-focused controls for cloud workloads
+- Understanding compliance focused controls for cloud workloads

 ---